 - A website is a 24/7 marketing tool for a small business, allowing them to promote their brand without extensive effort

 - A website drives customers to your storefront.
-Consumers are searching for businesses online every single day and 50% of mobile website visitors are visiting the store within one day (Google)
+Consumers are searching for businesses online every single day and 50 percent of mobile website visitors are visiting the store within one day (Google)

 - A website helps a business establish credibility with various people.
 Banks look to company websites when providing business loans, and customers look at company websites before they make an in-person visit